muratk5n/thirdwave/en/README.md

 ---

 Nordstream 2..
 The infamous project..
-Earlier calc had bad data..
+Data used in earlier calc was off.
 I see 55 bcm/y now, more than a few Fukushimas worth.
-Huge amt of energy
+Huge amt of energy \#ngmap
-\#ngmap

 ---